rodolpheh/keystroke-dynamics/data/README.md

 pip install pandas scikit-learn
 ```

-That's all we need (it seems for now, scikit haven't been tested with this guide).
-You can start Jupyter lab with `jupyter-lab`
+That's all we need.
+You can start Jupyter lab with `jupyter lab`